 Junior Research Fellow

-Interpretation in International Law (Oxford University Press, Oxford, 2015) (co-edited by Andrea Bianchi and Daniel Peat)
+Interpretation in International Law (Oxford University Press, Oxford, 2015) (hardback); (Oxford University Press, Oxford, 2018) (paperback) (co-edited by Andrea Bianchi and Daniel Peat)

 'Consigliere or Conscience?
-The Role of the Government Legal Adviser' in Andre Nollkaemper et al (eds), International Law as a Profession (Cambridge University Press, Cambridge, 2016) (forthcoming)
+The Role of the Government Legal Adviser' in Jean d'Aspremont et al (eds), International Law as a Profession (Cambridge University Press, Cambridge, 2017)

 'Playing the Game of Interpretation: On Meaning and Metaphor in International Law' in Andrea Bianchi, Daniel Peat and Matthew Windsor (eds), Interpretation in International Law (Oxford University Press, Oxford, 2015)

 'Government Legal Advisers Through the Ethics Looking Glass' in David Feldman (ed), Law in Politics, Politics in Law (Hart Publishing, Oxford, 2013)

 'The Use of Force and the Force of Advice: Government Lawyering in the Iraq Inquiry' (2018) British Yearbook of International Law (forthcoming)

 'Narrative Kill or Capture: Unreliable Narration in International Law' (2015) 28(4) Leiden Journal of International Law 743